As far as popular tattoos go, the skull tattoo reigns supreme.

 Flower Skull Tattoos

-Individual flowers have meaning, and you can use those meanings to customize your tattoo design’s symbolism.
+Flower tattoos have deep meanings, and you can use those meanings to customize your skull tattoo symbolism.

-The overarching symbolism of flowers and skulls is beautiful and straightforward: they represent the dichotomy of life.
+The overarching symbolism of flowers and skull tattoos is beautiful and straightforward: they represent the dichotomy of life.

 We have to take beauty with pain, love with loss, and somehow continue to be open to new beginnings after being hurt.